tea-lang-org/tea-lang/README.md

 ```

 ## How reliable is Tea?
-Tea is currently a research prototype.
 Our constraint solver is based on
 statistical texts (see <a href='http://tea-lang.org/index_files/tea_UIST2019.pdf'>our paper</a> for more info).

-If you find any bugs, please let us know (email Eunice at emjun [at] cs.washington.edu)!
+If you find any bugs, please create a Github issue or let us know (email Eunice at emjun [at] cs.ucla.edu)!

+## Where can I learn more about Tea?
+Please find more information at <a href='https://tea-lang.org'>our website</a>.
+Tea is a research prototype we have been trying our best to maintain and improve since 2019.

 ## I want to collaborate!
 Where do I begin?
 This is great!
 We're excited to have new collaborators. :)

-To contribute *code*, please see <a href='./CONTRIBUTING.md'> docs and
-gudielines</a> and open an issue or pull request.
+To contribute *code*, please see <a href='./CONTRIBUTING.md'> docs and gudielines</a> and open an issue or pull request.

-If you want to use Tea for a
-project, talk about Tea's design, or anything else, please get in touch: emjun [at] cs.washington.edu!
+If you want to use Tea for a project, talk about Tea's design, or anything else, please get in touch: emjun [at] cs.ucla.edu!

-## Where can I learn more about Tea?
-Please find more information at <a href='https://tea-lang.org'>our website</a>.

 ## I have ideas.
 I want to chat.
 Please reach out!
-We are nice :) Email Eunice at emjun [at] cs.washington.edu!
+We are nice :) Email Eunice at emjun [at] cs.ucla.edu!

 ## FAQs
 ### By the way, why Python?